stuartmaynes/programming-elixir/README.md

-# programming-elixir
+# Programming Elixir
-The exercises from the book Programming Elixir
+The exercises from the book Programming Elixir.